BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

 *autosubmit_<EXPID>.yml* contains:
     - Maximum number of jobs to be running at the same time at the HPC.
     - Time (seconds) between connections to the HPC queue scheduler to poll already submitted jobs status.
-    - Number of retrials if a job fails.
+    - Number of retries if a job fails.

 Once all file parameters have been tuned, an experiment can be created.
 Refer to the method page :meth:`autosubmit.autosubmit.Autosubmit.create` for syntax details.